-The modern history of the Birman is shrouded in mystery almost as much as its legendary origins.
-What is known for certain though is that around 1919, a pair of Birman cats was clandestinely shipped from Burma to France.
-The male cat did not survive the difficult conditions of the long sea voyage, but the female, Sita, did survive, and was happily pregnant.
-From this small base, the Birman was established in the western world.
+Around 1919, a pair of Birman cats secretly sailed from Burma to France.
+The male cat did not survive the difficult conditions of the long sea voyage, but the stronger female, Sita, arrived happily pregnant.
+From this single source, the Birman was established in the western world.
 The French cat registry recognized the Birman as a separate breed in 1925.

 By the end of WW II, only two Birmans were left alive in Europe, and a program of outcrossing was necessary to reestablish the breed.
 Most cat registries require at least five generations of pure breeding after outcrossings to fully accredit a cat for championship competition.
 The Birman was first imported into the United States in the 1960s.
 The breed was recognized by England in 1966, and by The Cat Fanciers’ Association in the U.S. in 1967.
 The Birman is now recognized and loved worldwide.
 This breed has consistently remained among the top ten most popular cats for many years.